Spike Lee: Politics

 In May 1999, the New York Post reported that Lee made an inflammatory comment about Charlton Heston, president of the National Rifle Association of America (NRA), while speaking to reporters at the Cannes Film Festival.
-Lee was quoted as saying the National Rifle Association should be disbanded and, of Heston, someone should "Shoot him with a .44 Bull Dog."
+Lee was quoted as saying the NRA should be disbanded and, of Heston, someone should "Shoot him with a .44 Bull Dog."
 Lee said he intended it as a joke.
 He was responding to coverage about whether Hollywood was responsible for school shootings.
 "The problem is guns", he said.
 Republican House Majority Leader Dick Armey condemned Lee as having "nothing to offer the debate on school violence except more violence and more hate".

 In October 2005, Lee responded to a CNN anchor's question as to whether the government intentionally ignored the plight of black Americans during the 2005 Hurricane Katrina catastrophe by saying, "It's not too far-fetched.
 I don't put anything past the United States government.
 I don't find it too far-fetched that they tried to displace all the black people out of New Orleans."
-In later comments, Lee cited the government's past including the Tuskegee Syphilis Study.
+In later comments, Lee cited the government's past, including the Tuskegee Syphilis Study.

+In October 2015, Spike Lee visited the National Basketball Association's Manhattan headquarters to discuss producing a commercial that would denounce gun violence in America.
+In December 2015, Everytown for Gun Safety Support Fund joined with the NBA and Lee to launch the 'End Gun Violence,' campaign focusing on the 88 Americans who are killed with guns every day.

 In May 2020, Lee published a three-minute short film, NEW YORK NEW YORK, on Instagram that was later featured on the city's official website.
 Lee celebrated Joe Biden's victory over Donald Trump in the 2020 presidential election with champagne amid a crowd on the streets of Brooklyn.
 Lee endorsed Kamala Harris in the 2024 United States presidential election and spoke at one of her campaign rallies on October 24, 2024.

+Lee has been critical of Trump, whom he often refers to as "Agent Orange".
+When asked about the president's tariffs on the film industry, Lee replied: "People are hurting [and] no one's working.
+There's this guy (Trump) who wants to put a tariff on every film that shoots [outside the U.S.].
+I don't know how that's going to work.
+I love to shoot [in New York]… it's the vibe, it's an energy.
+I'm very lucky that I've been able to shoot films that take place in New York."

+While promoting his film Highest 2 Lowest in the fall of 2025, during an interview with MSNBC's Politics Nation host Rev. Al Sharpton, Lee said President Trump should "think twice" if he was considering a Federal takeover of New York.

+During the October 2025 No Kings protests, Lee posted on his Instagram encouraging his followers to, "get up, stand up."